wwpk246/ICT690libSys/Cataloging linux module.md

 -limit file permissions for the libcat user:
 "Change the group ownership of /var/www/html to www-data: sudo chown :www-data /var/www/html
 Set the setgid bit on /var/www/html.
 This command makes it so that any new files and directories created within /var/www/html will inherit the group ownership of the parent directory (www-data, in this case).
 While this ensures that group ownership is inherited, the user ownership of new files will still be the user that creates the files.
-In our case, since we use sudo to work in this directory, that means that the user owner for subsequent files and directories will be the Linux root user.
+In our case, since we use sudo to work in this directory, that means that the user owner for subsequent files and directories will be the Linux root user."

-sudo chmod -R g+s /var/www/html"
+sudo chmod -R g+s /var/www/html
 -add entries to the catalog module